giorgiopogliani/twig-components/README.md

 Setup::init($twig, '/relative/directory/to/components');
 ```

-To enable the package just pass your twig environment object to the function and specify your components folder relative to your twig templates folder.
+To enable the package just pass your Twig environment object to the function and specify your components folder relative to your Twig templates folder.

 ### Example Craft MS

 In Craft CMS you should do something like this.
 The `if` statement ensure you don't get `'Unable to register extension "..." as extensions have already been initialized'` as error.

 ```php
 // Module.php
 if (Craft::$app->request->getIsSiteRequest()) {